 Some tips for your asana practise as you embark on your yoga Journey:

 Push yourself, but never too much.
-You should always be steady and mindful in your asana practise.
-Like relationships, yoga positions require work but they should never be forced.
+You should always be steady and mindful in your asana practice.
+Like relationships, yoga positions require work, but they should never be forced.

-Always use your breath.
-Th is is important.
-Without synchronizing your breath, movement in yoga and asana practise is not as benefi cial.
+Always use your breath—this important.
+Without synchronizing your breath, movement in yoga and asana practice is not as beneficial.

 Yoga is not gymnastics.
 It involves slow, balanced movements that focus on the steady rhythm of the body with the breath.

 Yoga is not about achieving complex asanas.
-It is far more benefi cial to gain mastery over the simple ones as a solid foundation to a healthy yoga practise.
+It is far more beneficial to gain mastery over the simple ones as a solid foundation for a healthy yoga practice.